dogoncouch/logdissect/README.md

 # Community

 ## Library
-logdissect 2.0 and above provides a stable API for parsing log files, and storing data.
+logdissect 2.0 and above provides a stable API for parsing log lines and files.
 For more information on library usage, see  [README-API.md](README-API.md).

 ## Support
 Bugs, questions, and other issues can be directed to the project's [issues page](https://github.com/dogoncouch/logdissect/issues) on GitHub, or emailed to [dpersonsdev@gmail.com](mailto:dpersonsdev@gmail.com).